Variables and Environment Variables In Bash

 CC=gcc make

-with the environment variable CC
+This runs make with the environment variable CC set to the value

-understands this to mean that make
+gcc.
+In turn, make understands this to mean that make should use

-as the c compiler.
+gcc as the c compiler.

 Let’s go back to the example we saw earlier in the section about defining variables (not environment variables) with extra spaces.